-The instrument creating a charge or modification thereon shall be preserved for a period of \\\\\\ years from the date of satisfaction of charge by the company.
+Preservation of Register: According to Rule 10 (4) the Register of Charges shall be preserved permanently.
+However, the instrument creating a charge or modification thereon shall be preserved for a period of eight years from the date of satisfaction of charge.